superfaceai/docs/docs/guides/add-new-provider.md

 ## Integration parameters

-Define list of integration parameters specific for the service provider.
-Examples of integration parameters: region where is API deployed or API instance ID.
+[Integration parameter](../reference/glossary.md#integration-parameter) can be, for example, region where the API is deployed or an API instance ID.

 ```json title="<provider-name>.provider.json" {10-16}
 {